stuckerj1/bff/README.md

 - [ ] Run GitHub Actions workflow: `3.
 Provision Notebooks`

-- [ ] Run GitHub Actions workflow: `4.
-Run Benchmarks`
+- Note:  a call to Run GitHub Actions workflow: `4.
+Run Benchmarks` will fail, so ignore that for now until automation is working

+- [ ] In the `BFF-Controller` workspace manually run `4.
+Run Benchmarks` notebook.
-  - This calls a `4.
-Run Benchmarks` notebook which runs the other notebooks in order:
+  - 4. Run Benchmarks runs the other notebooks in order:

       `BFF-Controller` workspace
       - 0.GenerateData - Synthetic data generation